News We Recently Launched AD Migrator and AD Reporter.

 • Ensures data sanitization for disposal or repurposing.

-• Wipes data from HDD, SSD, SATA, PATA, NVMe, Laptop before selling, etc.
+• Wipes data from HDD Drive, Wipe from SSD Drive, SATA, PATA, Erase from NVMe and M.2 Drive, Laptop before selling, etc.

 • Overwrites data with methods like US DoD (3 Passes), Russian GOST-R-50739-95 (2 Passes), British HMG IS5 (3 Passes), Peter Gutmann (35 Passes), etc.